satvik-1203/spotifyCloneFrontend/README.md

 > A clone of spotify using React.js, Node.js, Express.js, Mongodb, Spotify api and sdk.

-> Used Redux, Context api as global state manager.
+> Used Redux and Context api as global state manager.

 > Tried using cookie storage for the first time.